JulianEducation/CommandLineBasics/shell.md

 If you run it once, you'll exit the nested `bash` we ran, and be back at a similar looking prompt which now is our original "outer" shell.
 If you run it a second time, you'll exit the outer shell Google Cloud Shell opened for you, and thereby close the tutorial.

-## Passing Command Line Arguments
+## More on Command Line Arguments

-A program may take one or more *arguments*.
+As we briefly mentioned earlier, a program may take one or more *arguments* (including those which we called "options").
 How it handles these arguments (what it does with them and how they change or affect the program's behavior) depends on each program.

-When using a shell, the shell take what you type as your command and *splits* or *parses* your command line.
-It does so to extract which program you want to run, and what arguments you want to pass it.
+When using a shell, the shell take what you type as your command and *splits* or *parses* your command line into the program you are running and the arguments you're passing to it.
 Shells split a command line at each block of **space**.

 The `echo` program is a simple program which merely echoes back each of its arguments.